 The Plague, The Stranger, and The Fall

 Sex, drugs, and violence.
 Currently in development, this is a story set in a world five minutes from now.
-New chapter published every other Sunday.
+New chapter published every sometimes.

 For you, from us - on Medium